Contact

 Reverse Inclusion Adapted PE classes-

-If a school has multiple students with diverse abilities that are unable to be safely and successfully mainstreamed into the general Physical Education curriculum, Adaptability will implement a highly structured Adapted PE program that promotes peer-to-peer socialization among typical developing peers from the school.
+If a school has multiple students with diverse abilities who are unable to safely and successfully participate in the general Physical Education curriculum, Adaptability will implement a highly structured Adapted PE program that promotes peer-to-peer socialization among typically developing peers from the school.

-Similar to Special Education classrooms, these classes are highly structured and in smaller settings in order to increase student success.
-The activities, games and skills taught in class are developmentally appropriate to the students and will mirror GPE whenever feasible.
+Similar to Special Education classrooms, these classes are highly structured and held in smaller settings to maximize student success.
+Activities, games, and skills are developmentally appropriate and will mirror the general PE curriculum whenever feasible.

 Self-contained Adapted PE classes-